nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/continuous-integration.md

 - Gatling: benchmark testing tools that integrate with Maven

 {{#> callout type='tip'}}
-Additional tools can possibly be added for code coverage, code quality testing and so on.
+Additional tools can possibly be added for code coverage, code quality testing, continuous delivery and so on.
 Feel free to take a look at [how Nuxeo leverages CI]({{page space="corg" page="quality-assurance-and-continuous-integration"}}) for inspiration.
 {{/callout}}

 # Infrastructure Sizing
-Once you know what scope you want for your test coverage, our suggestion would be to build a first job and measure impacts on:
+To get sizing estimates, our suggestion would be to build a first job and measure impacts / footprint on:
-- Bandwith
+- Network bandwidth
-- Disk space
+- Disk usage: space, IO, speed
 - Memory
 - Build duration